-Audio performance is the main priority here – and once you put them on – you’ll understand why.
+Audio performance and sound quality is the main priority here – and once you put them on – you’ll understand why.
 Our Status Audio CB 1 Review will give you all the unbiased information you need to decide if they’re right for you.
-Here are the main areas we’ll be covering:

 The #1 Headphone Under $100 – Status Audio CB 1 Review